Adding an AS2 Partner

 Use different certificate as sign certificate

 While most AS2 partners use the same certificate and key-pair for both encryption and digital signatures, there are some partners who use two different ones.
-If your partner uses two certificates, slide the ‘Use different certificate as sign certificate’ to enable you to upload a separate certificate for digital signatures.
-In addition, if your partner requires a custom SSL certificate to be trusted to establish a TLS/SSL connection, you can upload it by opening the ‘HTTPS (TLS/SSL)’ section and uploading the SSL certificate and any Chain certificates.
+If your partner uses two certificates, check the ‘Use Different Certificate For Signature Verification’ box to enable you to select a separate certificate for digital signatures.

 2.2 Advanced configuration for an AS2 Partner